Cubs vs. Giants Player Props Betting Odds

-Player props can be found for Cody Bellinger and Wilmer Flores, among others, when the Chicago Cubs host the San Francisco Giants at Wrigley Field on Tuesday at 7:40 PM ET.
+Wilmer Flores and Cody Bellinger are among the players with prop bets for the taking when the San Francisco Giants and the Chicago Cubs play at Wrigley Field on Wednesday (starting at 2:20 PM ET).

 Bet on this matchup or its props with BetMGM!